wildlife-blue/trackalab/README.md

 This tag is being developed in the open because we want to fully maximize the impact that this tag will have economically, socially and environmentally.

-# Wildlife-blue

-The primary goal for the wildlife-blue collective of projects is to fundamentally shift our current way of thinking about how we interact with our environment.
-Very often it is tempting to think about the environment as 'something else' almost as if we are in competition with it.
-We build houses, roads, cars all to escape and control the natural world.
-Don't get me wrong, living in a house is pretty great. **But**, we as a species integrate with our environment in pretty destructive ways.
-This hurts the natural ecosystem but also us as individuals.
-Unless you live under a rock you've probably at least heard of problems such as deforestation, climate change and ocean plastic.
-Very often in the discourse around these issues, the arguments are reduced down to conflicts between economics and environmental sustainability.
-The goal of wildlife-blue is demonstrate that there is another narrative.
-By shifting our diverging relationship with nature to one, slowly converging we can create a healthier, more productive and more economically prosperous society.

 ## Getting started

 There a are a few different technical area's that make up the design for a